The Twenty-first Sunday of Pentecost

 Luke 20: 20 - 26

-The Pharisees liked to talk to Jesus, but they were always looking to trip him up, so he would make mistakes and could be accused of speaking falsehoods about God.
+The Pharisees liked to talk to Jesus, but they were always trying to trip him up, so he would make mistakes and could be accused of speaking falsehoods about God.

 They were most concerned about his teaching in the Temple in Jerusalem, and they wanted to hand him over to the Roman authorities when he taught there.